Where do you start with marketing translations? Whether it’s a brochure, website or global campaign, here are 6 steps you need for brand engagement.

 It’s common for readers to misinterpret a message even in their native language.
 Scaling a communication for a global audience makes it even more likely to take on a slightly different meaning.
 Whilst your campaign might be global, you need to think like a local.

-Localising content reduces this risk and helps customers feel like the content was written just for them – boosting their engagement.
+Localising marketing content reduces this risk and helps customers feel like the content was written just for them – thus boosting their engagement.
 That’s why we work with linguists who are based in the market we are translating for.
 Not only are they hand-picked for their subject expertise, but their on the ground knowledge means we can ensure our translations are technically and culturally accurate.

 2. Avoid false economy